nasrulgunawan/mailpy/README.md

 # Mailpy
-Action Mailer Adapter for sending email through HTTP APIs with automatic switching method.
-Mailpy will automatically switch the mailer method to SMTP in case your mailer server encounter any problem.
+Action Mailer Adapter for Sending Email Through HTTP APIs.
+Mailpy will automatically switch to SMTP method in case your mailer server encounter any problem.

 ## Usage
 How to use my plugin.